typelevel/typelevel.github.com/posts/2017-12-20-who-implements-typeclass.md

 type.

 Usually, you do not need to assign names such as `e` to such types;
 `_` is sufficient.
-If you have problems getting `scalac` to apply all the type equalities it ought to know about, a good first step is to assign names to any skolems and try type ascriptions.
+However, if you have problems getting `scalac` to apply all the type equalities it ought to know about, a good first step is to assign names to any skolems and try type ascriptions.
 You’ll need a variable type pattern in other situations that don’t infer, too.
 By contrast, with the `e` name bound, we can confirm that `x: Vector[e]` in the above example, and `y` is sufficiently well-typed for the whole expression to type-check.

 ## Porting `addPairs` and other recursive cases